-There was a minor amendment to that process recorded in the minutes of the Enforcement Division meeting on 8 July 2016.
+3 There was a minor amendment to that process recorded in the minutes of the Enforcement Division meeting on 8 July 2016.

 - (d) No documents would be disclosed at the meeting.
-Once satisfied that appropriate confidentiality protections were in place, the FMA would disclose the external legal advice and the documents referred to in it on a counsel only basis to the RAM liquidation committee's legal counsel, and to the liquidators and their legal counsel. - (e) Discussion would follow about a wider disclosure of documents to the RAM liquidation committee, and the potential scope of any further disclosure that may be required. - [14] On 13 July 2016 the FMA advised ANZ of its decision to disclose, reiterating the three purposes set out above at [1].
+Once satisfied that appropriate confidentiality protections were in place, the FMA would disclose the external legal advice and the documents referred to in it on a counsel only basis [redacted] [third parties]. - (e) Discussion would follow about a wider disclosure of documents to the [third parties] [redacted], and the potential scope of any further disclosure that may be required.

+[14] On 13 July 2016 the FMA advised ANZ of its decision to disclose, reiterating the three purposes set out above at [1].
 ANZ sought judicial review of that decision.